Oluwapemzzy/DECODELABS-INTERNSHIP/README.md

 - Text values were standardized.
 - Numeric values had been validated.
 - The dataset was clean, accurate, and ready for analysis.

+#### CONCLUSION

+The data cleaning process successfully transformed the raw dataset into a structured and reliable dataset suitable for analysis.
+By validating data integrity, correcting formatting issues, standardizing categorical values, and verifying calculations, the dataset now provides a dependable foundation for generating accurate insights and supporting data-driven decision-making.